-- 226 ENSO phenomenon, the extreme phases of the PDO have been classified as being either warm or - 227 cool, as defined by ocean temperature anomalies in the northeast and tropical Pacific Ocean - 228 (Mantua & Hare, 2002).
-The NCEI PDO index is based on NOAA's extended reconstruction of - 229 SSTs (ERSST Version 5).
-An annual time series has been derived from the monthly ERSST - 230 PDO index. - The Interdacadal Pacific Oscillation (IPO) is an interdecadal quasi-oscillation seen mostly in - the Pacific basin, but its impacts on surface temperature and precipitation have been found over - 233 Australia, the Southwest US and other regions.
-The PDO and IPO essentially capture the same - interdecadal variability, with the PDO traditionally defined within the North Pacific while the - 235 IPO covers the whole Pacific basin (Dong & Dai, 2015).
-IPO Tripole Index (TPI) unfiltered data - created at NOAA/ESRL PSD were used (Henley et al., 2015).
+The Pacific Decadal Oscillation (PDO) is often described as a long-lived El Niño-like pattern of Pacific climate variability (Mantua & Hare, 2002; Zhang et al., 1997).
+As seen with the better-known El Niño/Southern Oscillation (ENSO), extremes in the PDO pattern are marked by widespread variations in the Pacific Basin and the North American climate.
+In parallel with the ENSO phenomenon, the extreme phases of the PDO have been classified as being either warm or cool, as defined by ocean temperature anomalies in the northeast and tropical Pacific Ocean (Mantua & Hare, 2002).
+The NCEI PDO index is based on NOAA's extended reconstruction of SSTs (ERSST Version 5).
+An annual time series has been derived from the monthly ERSST PDO index.

+The Interdacadal Pacific Oscillation (IPO) is an interdecadal quasi-oscillation seen mostly in the Pacific basin, but its impacts on surface temperature and precipitation have been found over Australia, the Southwest US and other regions.
+The PDO and IPO essentially capture the same interdecadal variability, with the PDO traditionally defined within the North Pacific while the IPO covers the whole Pacific basin (Dong & Dai, 2015).
+IPO Tripole Index (TPI) unfiltered data created at NOAA/ESRL PSD were used (Henley et al., 2015).